zamfofex/dummyette/documentation/main.md

 deno run -A .../dummyette/main.js continue "$id"
 ~~~

 Continues a previous game with the given id and exits once the game is over.
-Rejects any incoming challenges during the game.
+This will reject any incoming challenges during the game.

 the `wait` action
 ---